systemetric/shepherd/sheepsrc/docs/the-brainbox.md

 | Operating Voltage         | 12V           |

 :::tip
 You can toggle the 12V which allows you to turn 12V devices on and off easily.
-However this will also cut power to the motor board.
+However, this will also cut power to the motor board.
 :::

 ## GPIO